- Start date: September

 This programme is designed for graduate engineers in naval architecture, offshore engineering, mechanical engineering and other related disciplines who wish to acquire advanced knowledge in a broad range of subjects of ship and offshore technologies.

-Before starting the second year (Hamburg) you’ll have the opportunity to complete an intensive German language course.
-It is offered as a four-week summer school in August or as a three-week course in October.
+Before starting Year 2 in Hamburg, you’ll have the opportunity to complete an intensive German language course.
+This is offered as a four-week summer school in August or as a three-week course in October.

 Risers & Mooring Lines